 Defibrillators

 Medicare may cover an implantable automatic defibrillator if you’ve been diagnosed with heart failure.
-Medicare Part A (Hospital Insurance) pays if the surgery takes place in a hospital inpatient setting.
-Medicare Part B (Medical Insurance) pays if the surgery takes place in a hospital outpatient setting.
+Medicare Part A (Hospital Insurance) covers the surgery to implant a defibrillator in a hospital inpatient setting.
+Medicare Part B (Medical Insurance) covers the surgery if you get it in a hospital outpatient setting.

 Your costs in Original Medicare